-About Photographer Richard Jones
+Photographer Richard Jones’ Bio

 - Three First Prizes, Human Rights Press Awards (Asia), related to China’s One Child Policy, between 2007 – 2011

 - POYi (Picture Of the Year Int.)
-Nomination, “World Understanding Award” for One Child Policy, China – 2010
+Nomination, “World Understanding Award” for One Child Policy, China – 2011

 - Named “Media Man of the Year” by Hong Kong Foreign Correspondents Club – 2011

-Work has been commisioned and published by newspapers and magazines worldwide including: Stern, Focus, Marian, Paris Match, Le Figaro, Le Point, L’Express, Courier Int, New York Times, L.A.
+Including: Stern, Focus, Marian, Paris Match, Le Figaro, Le Point, L’Express, Courier Int, New York Times, L.A.
 Times, Boston Globe, Time, Newsweek, BusinessWeek, The Economist, The Sunday Times, The Guardian, The South China Morning Post, The Independent Magazine, Marie Claire Magazine (UK, USA, France), El mundo, Life Magazine (Observer), Weekend (Guardian)